jepstein-eagle/adaptable/README.md

 ## Further Information

-Further information about Adaptable is available at the [Adaptable Tools Website](www.adaptabletools.com).
+Further information about Adaptable is available at the [Adaptable Tools Website](https://www.adaptabletools.com).

-And you can try out AdapTable for yourself at [Adaptable Demos](www.adaptabletools.com).
+And you can try out AdapTable for yourself at [Adaptable Demos](https://demo.adaptableblotter.com).

-For all enquiries please email the [Adaptable Tools Support Team](support@adaptabletools.com).
+For all enquiries please email the [mailto](support@adaptabletools.com).

 ## Support